burlachenkok/exploring-python3/python3-note.md

   * Expressions in square brackets `[item0, item1]`, e.g. which is used to initialize the built-in [list](https://docs.python.org/3/library/stdtypes.html#list) object.
   * Expressions in curly braces `{setItem0, setItem1}`, e.g. which is used to define built-in [sets](https://docs.python.org/3/library/stdtypes.html#set) and [dictionaries](https://docs.python.org/3/library/stdtypes.html#dict).

 A parser reads a Python script.
 The parsing of some pieces of Python source code (e.g., of the function) as we already mentioned is performed only at the moment of the direct call of this function.
-I.e. if you have errors in the function, but you did not invoke it you will not observe problems a-priori (from Python interpreter side).
+I.e. if you have errors in the function, but you did not invoke it you will not observe problems a-priori (from the Python interpreter side).

 ## Comments

 Comments in Python start with the hash character `#` and extend to the end of the physical line.
-One workaround about limitation about supporting multiline strings is create unnamed string inside the function body, but not as a a first string, see this tweet by Guido Van Rossum: https://x.com/gvanrossum/status/112670605505077248 from 2011.
+One workaround about the limitation of supporting multiline strings is to create an unnamed string inside the function body, but not as a first string, see this tweet by Guido Van Rossum: https://x.com/gvanrossum/status/112670605505077248 from 2011.

 ## Operator Precedence